 An evaluation of potential air quality impacts related to the buildout under the current General Plan (i.e., General Commercial-General Office) and the Proposed Project (i.e., Service Commercial) was prepared.
 Table 1 and Table 2 illustrate operational emissions associated with the current General Plan Zoning designations and the Proposed Project.
-As shown in Table 1 and Table 2, operational impacts resulting from either the existing General Plan zoning designations or the Proposed Project would not exceed SCAQMD thresholds.
+As shown in Table 1 operational impacts resulting from either the existing General Plan and zoning designations (using General Office) or the proposed Zone Change would not exceed SCAQMD thresholds.
+As shown in Table 2, Greenhouse Gas Emissions (GHG) would be less than significant with compliance with the County's GHG reduction measures.
+Refer to Section VIII: GHG for additional information.
 Consequently, the Proposed Project would not result in a conflict or obstruction to the implementation of the AQMP.

-Table 1 Operational Emissions (Pounds per Day) Source ROG NOx CO SO 2 PM 10 PM {2.5} General Office 10.32 33.98 62.54 0.23 16.70 4.59 Proposed Project 1.94 53.74 12.88 0.17 5.42 1.56 SCAQMD Threshold 55 55 550 150 150 55 Significance No No No No No No
+Table 1 Operational Emissions (Pounds per Day)

+Source ROG NOx CO SO 2 PM 10 PM {2.5}

+General Office 10.32 33.98 62.54 0.23 16.70 4.59

+Proposed Project 1.94 53.74 12.88 0.17 5.42 1.56

+SCAQMD Threshold 55 55 550 150 150 55

+Significance No No No No No No